MSEd in Higher Education & Student Affairs (HESA)

 The Master of Science in Higher Education & Student Affairs (HESA) program at Baylor University distinctively balances career experience and academic rigor to prepare professionals who desire to have a meaningful, lasting influence on students' lives in higher education settings.

 HESA is the only master's program in higher education and student affairs from a Research 1 university that incorporates student development, administrative theory, and faith into the curriculum.

 HESA is a full-time, residential program completed in 22 months.
 It requires 42 hours of coursework, and during the last semester, the student can choose between a three-hour capstone course or a three-hour thesis.

 - A national reputation with national resources — Baylor meets all ACPA, NASPA and CAS standards

 - 20-hour per week apprenticeships that give students hands-on experience

-- All tuition covered, plus a stipend for the apprenticeship
+- Fully funded, plus a stipend for the apprenticeship

 - Integration of faith and learning into the curriculum